joaomcteixeira/taurenmd/CONTRIBUTING.rst

 -------------------------

-One of the most natural and straightforward ways to contribute to *taurenmd* is to develop a client command-line interface that provides a functionality that serves your needs so that it becomes available in the *taurenmd* workflow.
+One of the most natural and straightforward ways to contribute to *taurenmd* is to develop a new client command-line interface that provides a functionality that serves your needs so it becomes available in the *taurenmd* workflow.
 We provide a command-line client
 `template file <https://github.com/joaomcteixeira/taurenmd/blob/master/src/taurenmd/_cli_template.py>`_
 from which you can start developing your own command-line new client,